Non-competition clause employment contract

 1. Non-competition clause in the employment contract

 Employees should consider whether the agreed compensation complies with legal requirements and whether the non-compete clause unreasonably restricts their professional development.
-In many cases, it is possible to opt out of the post-contractual non-compete clause by declaring it to the employer, but this is subject to a time limit and should be carefully considered.
+In many cases, it is possible to opt out of the post-contractual non-compete clause by declaring this to the employer, but this is subject to a time limit and should be carefully considered.

 3. Circumvention of the non-competition clause